phylum-dev/cli/docs/extensions/extension_sandboxing.md

 ## Limitations

 The `PhylumApi.runSandboxed` method is the only allowed means of spawning child processes from an extension.
-In order to prevent extension to escape the sandbox, methods such as `Deno.run` are explicitly disabled.
+The `Deno.run` method is explicitly disabled in order to prevent extension from escaping the sandbox.

-The method is not allowed to specify permissions that are less restrictive than the ones specified in the manifest.
+The method is only allowed to request permissions that are at least as restrictive as the ones specified in the manifest.

 ## Advanced Usage